 Just as importantly, it can’t just act as a traffic driver.
 Great websites turn traffic into leads and leads into sales.
 They build through the entire sales cycle, helping you grow brand awareness and your customer base alike.

 Sound familiar?
 Great.
 You’re on the right track.
 But if your website can’t accomplish that, and doesn’t actively help your marketing efforts, start looking into a new one as soon as you can.

-4) Your Website Doesn’t Rank for Sh*t (Or Any Other Keyword)
+4) Your Website Doesn’t Rank for Any Keywords

 Do you know about search engine optimization?
 If so, you probably realize it’s absolutely crucial for marketing success.
 Google, the world’s most popular website, is the starting point for countless customer searches.
 Can your website rank highly enough for them to find you?